JosiahParry/valve/README.md

 remotes::install_github("josiahparry/valve")
 ```

-When the R package is built it also includes the binary executable in the `inst/` folder.
+When the R package is built it also includes the binary executable at `inst/valve`.
+So if you ever find yourself needing the executable `system.file("valve", package = "valve")` will point you right to it!
+This will always be the version of the executable that your R package is using.

 To install the executable only run